 Once everything is tidied up and fixed, you’ll want to make sure a defect doesn’t happen again.
 One way to take proactive action is to standardize all CIL tasks — something that is usually tracked manually on paper or spreadsheets.
 Connected worker platforms improve this process by automatically generating CIL tasks within the app.
 In addition, its integrated smart form feature enables operators to execute their jobs quickly and efficiently, and the system even includes helpful pictures, videos and step-by-step instructions to aid the operator in his or her job.
 The platform’s reporting capabilities provide supervisors with a clear overview of executed jobs, including the duration of each step, enabling them to easily pinpoint where improvements can be made.

 Once you identify a WHY as the root cause, the platform automatically stores the answer to the RCA record.
 You can also input additional information about the issue, including the WHAT, WHERE, WHEN, WHO and WHY, as well as any countermeasures.
 You can even request maintenance directly from the analysis application.

 4. Invest in Operator Training

 This critical step involves training operators to be able to identify and resolve deviations quickly by understanding their machine better.
 During these training sessions, which are usually conducted by the maintenance department, operators learn to inspect their machines using all five senses, ultimately growing more familiar with their equipment.
 The goal is to empower them to take over some of the inspection tasks that are usually handled by technical personnel.
-To aid in this process, digital MOS platforms offer clear, step-by-step instructions on inspections or job tasks, enabling the operators to gradually take on more complex tasks.
+To aid in this process, connected worker platforms offer clear, step-by-step instructions on inspections or job tasks, enabling the operators to gradually take on more complex tasks.